jasonstolaruk/CurryMUD/README.md

 1. Run `stack build` to compile the `curry` binary and libraries.
 1. Run `stack install` to copy the `curry` binary to `$HOME/.local/bin`.
 1. Execute the `curry` binary.
-1. Telnet to `localhost` port 9696 to play (better yet, use a MUD client).
+1. Telnet to `localhost` port 9696 to play.
+(Better yet, use a MUD client.)

 ## How to contact me